 Being involved in a pedestrian collision often results in severe injuries.
-Pedestrians have very little protection from the force of a vehicle slamming into them, and it is not uncommon for the Philadelphia pedestrian accident attorneys at the Dan Doyle Law Group to help clients who have sustained traumatic injuries as a result of the incident.
+Pedestrians have very little protection from the force of a vehicle slamming into them, and it is not uncommon for the Philadelphia crosswalk accident attorneys at the Dan Doyle Law Group to help clients who have sustained traumatic injuries as a result of the incident.
 However, pedestrians can also sustain whiplash, an injury more commonly associated with victims injured while riding inside passenger vehicles.

 Pedestrian accidents often result in severe injuries for victims.
 According to the Pennsylvania Department of Transportation, there were 154 pedestrian fatalities and 4,099 pedestrian injuries reported during the latest year across the Commonwealth.
 Often, the injuries that our attorneys help clients with in these cases include traumatic brain injuries, spinal cord trauma, broken and dislocated bones, internal organ damage, and more.